-Vice-versa, if you have quite a lot of floor space then a cylinder vacuum might be too small and you’ll have to keep emptying it out while you go.
+Vice-versa, if you have quite a lot of floor space then a cylinder vacuum might be too small and you’ll have to keep emptying it while you go.

 So in those cases, you’ll want to get a nice big upright vacuum that you can push around quite happily.

 Do You Have Stairs

-If you have stairs then you might want to consider a nice light vacuum that you can heave up and down a flight of stairs no trouble at all.
+If you have stairs then you might want to consider a nice light vacuum that you can heave up and down a flight of stairs with no trouble at all.

 Or one with a nice long pipe so you can vacuum the stairs far easier than trying to balance the whole thing.